Limited Clients. Proven Results.

 Stiefvater Law, LLC limits the number of clients to ensure that each speeding ticket case we accept gets the attention it requires.
 We believe that the defense of speeding tickets requires attention and care to the specific facts and circumstances.
 By limiting the number of clients whose cases we take, we have achieved results that lead to referrals from both former clients as well as other law firms.
 Talk to a Bath Speeding Ticket Defense Lawyer today.

 We will help you avoid the points associated with your speeding ticket.
-In Bath, Ohio, most speeding tickets and other traffic violations result in a minimum of 2 points and a maximum of 6 points on your driving record.
+In Bath, Ohio, traffic violations, including speeding tickets typically result in a minimum of 2 points and a maximum of 6 points on your driving record.
 Most car insurance companies will increase your premium as the points on your driving record increase.
 The BMV will suspend your license once you get 12 points.

 Speeding Ticket Points in Bath, Ohio